 This feature allows quick access to the applications stored in the environment so that users can quickly access and launch them.

 This feature allows file management tools and utilities in basic file management, such as renaming, moving, etc.

 7. Setting Manager

 Various settings in a desktop are controlled using this feature.
-Some examples of the settings are keyboard shortcut, display settings, personalization space, etc.
+Some examples of the settings are keyboard shortcuts, display settings, personalization space, etc.

 With the different aspects being discussed in the article, we have looked at how XFCE eases working in Linux.
-Now we have a lot of desktop option available hence not compulsory that one should use Ubuntu Unity, making use of Linux all about choice.
+Now we have a lot of desktop options available hence not compulsory that one should use Ubuntu Unity, making use of Linux is all about choice.

 This is a guide to Linux XFCE.
-Here we discuss the introduction, working, how to use Linux XFCE?
+Here we discuss the introduction, working, and how to use Linux XFCE.
 Advantages, disadvantages and features.
 You may also have a look at the following articles to learn more –